Shubham-Soni-Coder/Oop_in_python/spaceshoot/aboutgame.md

 - 'assests/gameover.jpg' : gameover image
 - `assests/bullet.png`: The image of the bullets.
 - `try2.py`: Test files, you can delete them.
-- `bgremove.py`: A file to remove background; you can choose to delete it or keep it as needed.

 ## Future Improvements